phmkopp/vtu11/README.md

 int main( )
 {
-    // Split the 3x2 cells from serial examle in two 3x1 partitions
+    // Split the 3x2 cells from serial example in two 3x1 partitions

     // Row 0 and 1
     std::vector<double> points0